flosincapite/corymassaro.com/_src/pages/en/about/index.md

 permalink: /about/
 ---

 <p>My name is Cory Massaro.
 I write speculative fiction in both prose and verse.
-I grew up in the working-class exurbs of Ohio, U.S.A., and am currently at home in Quito, Ecuador.
+I grew up in Ohio, U.S.A., in a working-class Rust Belt town; I am currently at home in Quito, Ecuador.
 I hold a B.A. in creative writing and classics from Duke University as well as M.A.s in comparative literature and computational linguistics.
 I love to learn new languages and find ways to speak them!</p>

 <p>I am <i><a href="https://thewildword.com">The Wild Word</a></i>'s associate editor and fiction editor.
 Since October 2021, I've been producing a column there called <i><a href="https://thewildword.com/lets-do-luddism/">Let's Do Luddism</a></i>, as well as an ongoing flash fiction/poetry series, <i>The Luddite Bestiary</i>.
 The former is broadly techno-pessimistic; the latter treats technology through imaginative genres like speculative evolution.</p>